gmanika/launchpad-linux-driver/README.md

 ## TI Lauchpad MSP430 kernel module fix

-Getting a TI Launchpad MSP430's serial connection is a pain.
+Getting a TI Launchpad MSP430's serial connection to work under Linux is a pain.
 This is what worked for me under a recent kernel (3.12.8-300) under Fedora 20.

 Simply run "make", and if it builds you should back up your cdc-acm.ko module somewhere and replace it with the one you just built, then run "depmod -a" and